FreeLoaderz/constitution/ADAO-Constitution-v01.md

 **Section 6.1 - Member Removal Procedures.**  Shall be governed by the Handbook.

-**Section 6.2 - Material Adverse Exception Event.** Notwithstanding anything to the contrary set forth in Section 4, if there is a Material Adverse Exception Event, then the rules and procedures set forth in this clause shall determine the rights and obligations of the AGOV Holders relating to the ADAO property.
+**Section 6.2 - Material Adverse Exception Event.** Notwithstanding anything to the contrary set forth in Section 4, if there is a Material Adverse Exception Event, then the rules and procedures set forth in this clause shall determine the rights and obligations of the GovToken Holders relating to the ADAO property.
-XXXXX DO WE NEED THIS SECTION?
-XXXXX

 **Section 6.3 - Member Management Procedures.** All ADAO Members agree to act in accordance with the standards of professional conduct outlined in the Handbook and posted in the Discord server agreement.
-In order to uphold these standards ADAO Core Contributors and ADAO account moderators will be empowered to ban accounts from the Discord Server and block accounts on social media platforms.
-While banned or blocked, AGOV Holders are still eligible to vote on proposals through the Designated Smart Contract.
+In order to uphold these standards ADAO Core Contributors shall appoint ADAO account moderators who will be empowered to ban accounts from the Discord Server and block accounts on social media platforms.
+While banned or blocked, GovToken Holders are still eligible to vote on proposals through the Designated Smart Contract.
 If an individual wishes to have a banned or blocked account reinstated to good standing with ADAO they may appeal to the moderator(s) who banned them or submit a proposal to the Designated Smart Contract asking the ADAO Membership to override the ban.

 # Article VII - Patronage Dividends.
 XXXXXX DO WE NEED THIS SECTION?
 XXXXXX